OptEx: Expediting First-Order Optimization with Approximately Parallelized Iterations: The Framework

-However, each sequential iteration $t+1$ of Algo.~\ref{alg:optex} with \eqref{eq:posterior} incurs a computational complexity of $\gO(d^3t^3(N-1))$, along with a space complexity of $\gO(Ntd)$.
-Practically, this presents a significant challenge, as the variable $t$ escalates during the optimization process.
-This escalation becomes particularly burdensome in scenarios requiring a large number of sequential iterations for convergence, such as in neural network training \citep{KrizhevskySH12}.
-To mitigate these complexity issues, we introduce two techniques: the separable kernel function and the local history of gradients, to reduce both the computational and space complexities associated with kernelized gradient estimation, thereby enhancing its efficiency and practical applicability.
+However, for every sequential iteration $t$ of Algo.~\ref{alg:optex} with \eqref{eq:posterior}, it will incur a computational complexity of $\gO(N^3(t-1)^3d^3)$, along with a space complexity of $\gO(N(t-1)d)$.
+Practically, this presents a significant challenge in scenarios with a large input dimension $d$ or requiring a substantial number $T$ of sequential iterations for convergence, such as in neural network training \cite{KrizhevskySH12}.
+To mitigate these complexity issues, we introduce two techniques: the separable kernel function and the local history of gradients, to reduce both the computational and space complexities associated with our kernelized gradient estimation, thereby enhancing its efficiency and practical applicability.